mariamnersisyan97/USATrailLog/client/src/Architecture.md

 # On user login, the user can add a trail to the DB and also view the list of trails
 # The user can also filter trails by state

+# Add to state list once logged in
+# Add to trail list once logged in